 For most people, the word addiction is most applicable to the topic of substance abuse.
-This is understandable when considering the amount of collected facts and information on drug addiction and alcoholism.
+This is understandable when considering the number of collected facts and information on drug addiction and alcoholism.
 Research performed by the U.S. Substance Abuse and Mental Health Service Administration (SAMHSA), estimated that about 24 million Americans over the age of 12 suffer from a substance disorder.
 Yet, many of these addicts also suffer from a form of behavioral addiction.

 An addiction to gambling is a vicious cycle.
 It is a constant chase for a temporary, difficult to achieve, high.
-The symptoms of a gambling addiction are very similar to those of substance abuse.
+The symptoms of gambling addiction are very similar to those of substance abuse.
 These symptoms may include craving the activity, gambling when financially unstable, experiencing highs as a result of engagement in the activity, gambling in secret, and having trouble monitoring the habit.
 Occasional gambling can be enjoyable, but doing it in excess can have serious consequences.
 If left untreated, a gambling addict can lose everything.

 In the present day, it is not uncommon to spend hours online.
 However, it is possible to be too engaged in the internet.
 Those suffering from this form of addiction will use the internet as an escape from the outside world.
-Internet addiction becomes problematic once it starts to effect an addict’s work or relationships.
+Internet addiction becomes problematic once it starts to affect an addict’s work or relationships.
 Similar to most addictions, internet addiction is also commonly associated with feelings of guilt or shame.

 Both men and women can struggle with an addiction to shopping, although it is more common in women.
 Symptoms of shopping addiction can include: spending outside one’s means, shopping to ease negative emotions, losing control of one’s behavior, experiencing a high while shopping, and feeling a sense of discomfort when abstaining from the behavior.
 If not treated accordingly, a shopping addiction can have serious financial consequences.

-Too much of something good, has the potential to be bad – this is especially true in the case of over exercising.
+Too much of something good has the potential to be bad – this is especially true in the case of over-exercising.
 Individuals with an exercise addiction will have a compulsive desire to exercise excessively.
 Not only does this have the potential to overtake a person’s life, but it can also cause damaging health consequences.
 Exercise in moderation is recommended, but exercising to excess will almost always do much more harm than good.

-Food addiction, binge eating, and an overeating disorder are problems that affect roughly 3 percent of adults in the United States.
+Food addiction, binge eating, and overeating disorder are problems that affect roughly 3 percent of adults in the United States.
 Although food addiction is more closely related to depression, some symptoms are similar to those that accompany substance use disorders.
-Some of the many symptoms of food addiction include: eating to experience a high or temporarily ease emotions, binge eating alone, and feeling guilty after binging.
+Some of the many symptoms of food addiction include: eating to experience high or temporarily ease emotions, binge eating alone, and feeling guilty after binging.
 Similar to exercise addiction, this too can cause harmful effects to a person’s health.